jcmartins/proposal/design/7-sensu-metric-format.md

 ### Examples

-Note: I have only used JSON to represent the Sensu Metric Format in this example.
+Note: I have only used JSON to represent the Sensu Metric Format in this particular example.
 The actual implementation is likely a Go slice & struct.

 ```
 [